 - Deinstitutionalization of Status Offenders.
 Programs, research, or other initiatives to eliminate or prevent the placement of accused or adjudicated status offenders and nonoffenders in secure facilities, pursuant to the requirement at 42 U.S.C. § 5633(a)(11).

 - Diversion.
-Programs to divert youth from entering the juvenile justice system including restorative justice programs such as youth or teen courts, victim-offender mediation and restorative circles.
+Programs to divert youth from entering the juvenile justice systems including restorative justice programs such as youth or teen courts, victim-offender mediation and restorative circles.

 - Gender-Specific Services.
-Services to address offenders' gender-specific needs, especially that of female offenders in the juvenile justice system.
+Services to address offenders' gender-specific needs, especially that of female offenders in the juvenile justice systems.